Welcome to the unofficial iced-rs guide

 Making the api request

-At first, we define what our command will do.
+At first, we define what our task will do.

 For that, we are creating an async function that makes an async get request to an API that provides the public IP.